ucaninthecloud/aws-bootcamp-cruddur-2023_old/journal/week0.md

 13. Created the Eventbridge rule to AWS health.

 14. I have an old AWS account so I created an Organization from that one and invited my bootcamp account.
 I am researching more information about billing to the main organization account.

+15. I am not going to use the Organization as I identified that **For AWS Organizations, the AWS Free Tier eligibility for all member accounts begins on the day that the management account is created.** from [AWS billing free Tier](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html).